kdbanman/gump/README.md

 To get it running, you need Java.
 If you don't have it, google, "i need java please" and follow your nose.

-If you want to play with gump, download it for your your operating system in the "executables" directory.
+If you want to play with gump, download the whole folder for your your operating system in the "executables" directory.
+For windows, run the .exe.
+Mac OS, run the gump app.
+Run the binary from your favorite shell terminal or something.

 If you want to muck around in the source, you need [Processing 1.51](http://processing.org/download/).